syeehyn/IEOR4575_Labs/labs/lab1/Installation-instructions.md

 ```

 ## Create Conda Environment
-Assuming you are at the root of this directory:
+Assuming you are at the root of this directory: (this will install all required software versions if they have not already been installed)
 ```
 $ conda env create -f env.yml
 ```